codefresh-io/argo-hub/workflows/datree/versions/0.0.1/docs/datree-policy-check.md

 * DATREE_TOKEN_SECRET_KEY (required) - The key in the Kubernetes secret with the Datree account token.
 Default is 'token'
 * HELM_ARGUMENTS (optional) - The Helm arguments to be used, if the path is a Helm chart
 * INPUT_PATH (required) - File/s to be tested
 * IS_HELM_CHART (optional) - Is the desired path a Helm chart?
+Default is False
 * IS_KUSTOMIZATION (optional) - Is the desired path a Kustomization?
+Default is False
 * KUSTOMIZE_ARGUMENTS (optional) - The Kustomize arguments to be used, if the path is a Kustomization
 * WORKING_DIRECTORY (optional) - The directory to which the repository is cloned.
 It can be an explicit path in the container’s file system, or a variable that references another step.
-The default value is '/codefresh/volume/${{CF_REPO_NAME}}'
+The default value is '/codefresh/volume'

 ### Outputs
 no outputs